danielmarschall/cmdb2/HELP_DatabaseWindow.md

 Artists, Commissions, Payments, ... are stored in a mandator.
 You can have multiple mandators, e.g. a test mandator and a productive mandator, or you can have multiple mandators if you want a strict separation between some artists or artworks.

-Start by creating a new mandator simply by typing a name (e.g. your name) into the grid and then save the row by leaving it (press the arrow down key).
-Then, double-click the newly created row to open the mandator.
+Start by creating a new mandator simply by typing a name (e.g. your name) into the data grid and then save the row by leaving it (e.g. press the arrow down key followed by the arrow up key).
+After the row has been saved, double-click the newly created row to open the mandator.

 ## Database window tab "Backups"